A Dangerous Summer: Production

 The film was inspired by the Sydney bush fires of the 1979-80 summer.
 John Seale shot footage of the fire which Brian Trenchard-Smith turned into a 25-minute film, That Dangerous Summer.
 It was then announced this material would be used by Trenchard Smith in a feature version of the story, to be called Bushfire.
-In the end, Trenchard-Smith did not direct, and Quentin Masters did.
-Actor Ian Gilmour broke his leg during filming.
+In the end, Trenchard-Smith did not direct, and Quentin Masters did with the film being produced by Peter Fox.
+Actor Ian Gilmour broke his leg during filming delaying production several weeks.

+The film was originally budgeted at $2.3 million.